Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 - you can run honcho via `honcho start`

+## Environment Variables
+- `.env` This handles the environment variables for Next.js and django.
+If you want access to an env variable at build time in Next.js it must start with `NEXT_PUBLIC`

 ### How to debug the node server
 The default honcho command runs `dev` but the package.json contains another command, `debug`.
 If you run `yarn run debug` or `yarn debug` you will be able to evaluate debugger statements inside of a chrome tab by browsing to `chrome://inspect` and clicking on the entry for the node process.